Sudokamikaze/Slave/README.md

 Jenkins_Master_IP= | IP of your main node Jenkins Jenkins_Master_Port | Port of it

-When you accnowledged with these information let's begin to initial procedures
+When you acknowledged with this information let's begin building

 #### Run docker build